 This course explores the nature of Southern literature.
 Students will read novels, short stories, plays, and essays by Southern writers.
 Students will do research and share their findings with the class.
-Prerequisites: ENG 101, 102 or ENG 111, 112 and two semesters of Literature.
-Spring, alternate years.
+Prerequisites: ENG 101, 102, and two semesters of Literature.
+Fall, alternate years.

-ENG 423 Introduction to Film (Also Listed as DRA 423)
+ENG 423 - Introduction to Film (Also Listed as DRA 423)

 Introduction to Film will look at a variety of landmark films and the critical debates they have spawned.
 The films presented represent an historical overview of the evolution of this art form.
 Students will watch films in class and read theoretical works about the films for discussion.
-Prerequisites: ENG 101, 102 or ENG 111, 112 and at least one semester of Literature.
+Students will also take two exams and write one theoretical research paper about a film.
+Prerequisites: ENG 101, 102, and at least one semester of Literature.
 Spring, alternate years.

-ENG 424 Special Topics
+ENG 424 - Special Topics

 Special topics in the field will be taught as interest among the students and availability of faculty allow.
-Possible topics include Native American literature, mystery and detective fiction, science fiction, gothic literature, and the short story.
+Possible topics include Native American literature, mystery and detective fiction, science fiction, gothic literature, the short story and horror fiction.
 These courses may be substituted for comparable courses in the English program with the permission of the instructor and the student's mentor.
-Prerequisites: ENG 101, 102 or ENG 111, 112 and two semesters of Literature.
+Prerequisites: ENG 101, 102, and at least one semester of Literature.
 Offered on demand.

-ENG 425 English Capstone
+ENG 425 - English Capstone

 This course is designed to provide insight into career options in English and to assess student techniques in English research, editing, and writing strategies from topic selection to the final product of a written text.
 In attention to discussions of the English field, the course content will focus on the creation of a portfolio of past work and a long research project.
 The research project will be completed in a series of drafts that will be subject to peer review in a workshop setting.
-The project will be supervised by the instructor of the course, with a first and second reader chosen from among the English faculty, and will be defended in an oral presentation at the end of the final semester of study in the program.
+The project will be supervised by the instructor of the course, with a second reader chosen from among the English faculty, and will be defended in an oral presentation at the end of the final semester of study in the program.
 Prerequisite: ENG 320 and Senior Status.
 Spring.